Midway Point

 Table Chart PROFILE FAQ

-Compared to Greater Hobart, Midway Point records about three-quarters the building activity per person and ranks among the 73rd percentile of areas assessed nationally.
-Recent building activity consists entirely of standalone homes, preserving Midway Point's suburban character with an emphasis on detached housing attracting space-seeking buyers.
-With around 171 people per dwelling approval, Midway Point exhibits characteristics of a low density area.
-According to AreaSearch's latest quarterly estimate, Midway Point is projected to add 749 residents by 2041.
-Building activity appears to be keeping pace with growth projections, though heightened competition may be experienced by buyers as the population grows.
+In FY-26, there have been $3.5 million in commercial approvals, reflecting Midway Point's primarily residential nature.
+Compared to Greater Hobart, Midway Point records around three-quarters the building activity per person and places among the 83rd percentile of areas assessed nationally.
+Recent building activity consists entirely of standalone homes, preserving Midway Point's suburban character with detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development